- Date of birth19 Sep 1992

 In January 2021 she sustained corneal abrasion, retinal whitening, whiplash of the eye and hyphema [bleeding in the eye] after a bungee cord hook snapped back and became lodged in her eye.
 After examination by three doctors, it was expected that her vision would not be impacted long-term.
 She postponed travelling to the Netherlands ahead of the 2021 World Championships in Heerenveen, but was back on the ice two weeks after the accident.
 (Instagram profile, 04 Jan 2021, 20 Jan 2021)

 In 2019 she sustained three herniated discs and was out of action for two months.
-(Athlete, 16 Nov 2019)
+She continues to work hard in managing the injury.
+(Athlete, December 2025)

 In January 2021 she sustained corneal abrasion, retinal whitening, whiplash of the eye and hyphema [bleeding in the eye] after a bungee cord hook snapped back and became lodged in her eye.
 After examination by three doctors, it was expected that her vision would not be impacted long-term.
 She postponed travelling to the Netherlands ahead of the 2021 World Championships in Heerenveen, but was back on the ice two weeks after the accident.
 (Instagram profile, 04 Jan 2021, 20 Jan 2021)

 In 2019 she sustained three herniated discs and was out of action for two months.
-(Athlete, 16 Nov 2019)
+She continues to work hard in managing the injury.
+(Athlete, December 2025)

 To win gold at the 2026 Olympic Winter Games in Milan-Cortina. (tmj4.com, 30 Sep 2022)